msridhar/error-prone-wiki/Releasing.md

 $ mvn --version
 </pre>

-Look at the pom.xml file to see what version is being snapshotted, eg. 0.6-SNAPSHOT means we want to release 0.6
+Look at the pom.xml file to see what version is being snapshotted, e.g. 0.6-SNAPSHOT means we want to release 0.6.

 <pre>
-$ mvn release:prepare -Dtag=v0.x
+$ mvn release:prepare -Dtag=v2.X
 # accept the default suggestions
-$ mvn release:perform -Darguments=-Dgpg.passphrase=[XXX]
+$ mvn release:perform
 </pre>

 Now the release is "staged" at Sonatype.